tristanbrown/resolwe-bio-py/docs/tutorial-running-processes.rst

 Many aligners are already included into resolwe-bio as described in the `Process catalog`_.

-For toturial we will use Subread to align our uploaded reads to the genome.
+For this tutorial we will use Subread to align our uploaded reads to the genome.
 But first we need to upload  genome.

 .. code-block:: python